Transfer Credit for New UConn Students

-Incoming students with transfer credit will receive a Transfer Credit Evaluation Report.
-The Transfer Credit Evaluation Report shows each post-secondary institution that was attended and lists, in course-by-course detail, how each course transfers to UConn.
+Incoming students with transfer credit will be able to access their Transfer Summary.
+The Transfer Summary shows each post-secondary institution that was attended and lists, in course-by-course detail, how each course transfers to UConn.
 To determine how transfer credit will meet your degree requirements, you will consult with an academic advisor in your School or College at Orientation.

 - Transfer students - reports will be available at the time of admission.

-- Freshmen - reports will be available when credits are posted early in the first semester.
+- First-Year - reports will be available when credit is posted early in the first semester.

 How to Access the Transfer Summary

 In the Student Administration System, navigate to the Student Homepage > Academic Progress & Advising > Transfer Summary.

 What Will I See?